NWQMC/pywqp/README.md

  - `verb`: a literal String representing the HTTP method of the Request.
 This method accepts only `'get'` or `'head'`: WQP currently doesn't support any other HTTP methods.

  - `resource_label`: an identifier for the kind of data being requested.
 The defined labels are the keys of the `RESTClient.resource_types` Dictionary.
-At time of writing, there are 4 of them:
+At time of writing, these are supported:

   - `'station'`: Station, or "Site", data refers to locations at which sampling is deemed to have occurred.

   - `'result'`: Result data refers to actual measurements.
 Will always include Station, date/time of observation, and metadata about the observation event.

-  - `'bio'`: Biological Result data.
-Treated as a separate category due to information design differences in the sample information.

   - `'simplestation'`: a very small subset of Station information, used mostly for interaction with geospatial systems.

- - `params` is a Dictionary containing [WQP REST parameters](http://www.waterqualitydata.us/webservices_documentation.jsp#WQPWebServicesGuide-RestParamDefs)
+ - `params` is a Dictionary containing [WQP REST parameters](http://www.waterqualitydata.us/webservices_documentation.jsp#WQPWebServicesGuide-RestParamDefs).

+ - There is one standard WQP parameter which is not recognized in `params`: `mimeType`.
+This one is given its own Python parameter, `mime-type`, because currently pywqp supports only CSV and XML download formats.
+There are only two accepted values for this parameter:

+  - `'text/xml'`

+  - `'text/csv'` (which is the default value if this parameter is omitted.)

 <br/>
-###### Example: downloading data for Stations in Boone County, Iowa, US that have made pH observations.
+###### Example: downloading CSV data for Stations in Boone County, Iowa, US that have made pH observations.
 <pre>
 <tt>verb = 'get'
 host_url = 'http://waterqualitydata.us'